Mahmoud-AlQasrawi/parallel-merge-sort-pthreads/README.md

 AI Assistance Disclaimer

 Some assistance was provided by OpenAI’s ChatGPT for parallel code, graph generation, and documentation editing.
-All final code and analysis were verified tested  ran and understood and run anby the author.
+All final code and analysis were verified tested  ran and understood by the author.

 ## 👤 Author